 - Reduce speed to a minimum to receive the initial impact of the ice.

-- The ship should be ballasted down to ice draft, if appropriate, or to such a draft that would offer protection to a bulbous bow, rudder, or propeller (as applicable).
+- The vessel must be ballasted down to ice draft, if appropriate, or to such a draft that would offer protection to a bulbous bow, rudder, or propeller (as applicable).

-- The ship should be fitted with an internal cooling system for use in the event that the main engine cooling water intake becomes clogged with slush ice.
+- The vessel should be fitted with an internal cooling system for use in the event that the main engine cooling water intake becomes clogged with slush ice.

-When navigating in ice, the general rule is:
+When navigating in ice, the general rules are:

 Do not allow the speed to increase to dangerous levels when in leads or open pools within an ice field, or when navigating open pack conditions.

 Changes in course will be necessary when the vessel is in ice.
-If possible course changes should be carried out in an area of open water or in relatively light ice, as turning in ice requires substantially more power than turning in water, because the ship is trying to break ice with its length rather than with its bow, turns should be started early and make as wide an arc as possible to achieve the new heading.
-Care must be taken even when turning in an open water area, as it is easy to underestimate the swing of the ship and to make contact with ice on the ship's side or stern: a glancing blow with a soft piece of ice may result in the ship colliding with a harder piece (see Figure 50).
+If possible course changes should be carried out in an area of open water or in relatively light ice, as turning in ice requires substantially more power than turning in water, because the vessel is trying to break ice with its length rather than with its bow, turns should be started early and make as wide an arc as possible to achieve the new heading.
+Care must be taken even when turning in an open water area, as it is easy to underestimate the swing of the vessel and to make contact with ice on the vessel's side or stern: a glancing blow with a soft piece of ice may result in the vessel colliding with a harder piece (see figure 50).

-The ship will have a strong tendency to follow the path of least resistance and turning out of a channel may be difficult or even impossible.
-Ships that are equipped with twin propellers should use them to assist in the turn. .
-In very tight ice conditions, a ship sailing independently may make better progress by applying full power and leaving the rudder amidships.
-This allows her to find the least resistance without any drag from the rudder in trying to maintain a straight course by steering.
+The vessel will have a strong tendency to follow the path of least resistance and turning out of a channel may be difficult or even impossible.
+Vessels that are equipped with twin propellers should use them to assist in the turn.
+In very tight ice conditions, a vessel sailing independently may make better progress by applying full power and leaving the rudder amidships This allows her to find the least resistance without any drag from the rudder in trying to maintain a straight course by steering.

-The ship should move at dead slow astern and the rudder must be amidships (Figure 51).
+The vessel should move at dead slow astern and the rudder must be amidships (figure 51).
 If the rudder is off centre and it strikes a piece of ice going astern, the twisting force exerted on the rudder post will be much greater than if the rudder is centred.
 In the centre position, the rudder will be protected by an ice horn if fitted.